rust-lang/reference/src/expressions/match-expr.md

 > ```

 A pattern guard may refer to the variables bound within the pattern they follow.
-When such a variable's binding mode is by-value, a shared reference is taken to it before evaluating the guard.
+Before evaluating the guard, a shared reference is taken to the part of the scrutinee the variable matches on.
+While evaluating the guard, this shared reference is then used when accessing the variable.
-When accessing the variable in the guard by shared reference, the shared reference taken before evaluating the guard is used.
-Only when the guard expression evaluates to true is the by-value variable moved, or copied, into the arm's body.
+Only when the guard evaluates to true is the value moved, or copied, from the scrutinee into the variable.
 This allows shared borrows to be used inside guards without moving out of the scrutinee in case guard fails to match.
+Moreover, by holding a shared reference while evaluating the guard, mutation inside guards is also prevented.

 ## Attributes on match arms